prometheus/prometheus/web/ui/react-app/README.md

 Yarn consults the `package.json` and `yarn.lock` files for dependencies to install.
 It creates a `node_modules` directory with all installed dependencies.

+**NOTE**: Remember to change directory to `web/ui/react-app` before running this command and the following commands

 ## Running a local development server

 You can start a development server for the React UI outside of a running Prometheus server by running: